Li Liu (Cheng-Han): Service under Li Xiáng and Li Te

 Li Liu was the fourth son of Li Mu and the younger brother of Li Te.
 His family was originally from Baxi Commandery (巴西郡; around present-day Langzhong, Sichuan) but moved to Qinzhou (秦州, modern eastern Gansu) and assimilated with the Di people.
 He was talented from a young age, earning the respect of the Colonel of Eastern Qiang tribes He Pan, who made Li Liu his Director.
 In 296, A Di chieftain named Qi Wannian rebelled around Li Liu's home, coinciding with a terrible famine and military occupation.
 Li Liu followed his brother to their ancestral home in Yizhou to escape the turmoil in the north.

-In 300, Li Liu's other brother, Li Xiáng joined a rebellion led by Zhao Xin against the Jin dynasty (266–420) in Yizhou.
+In 300, Li Liu's other brother Li Xiáng (courtesy name Xuanxu) joined a rebellion led by Zhao Xin against the Jin dynasty (266–420) in Yizhou.
 Li Liu followed suit and gathered his own men to join his brother.
 However, Zhao Xin would kill Li Xiáng out of jealousy the following year.
 Zhao Xin sent messengers to console Li Liu and Li Te about their loss, but they only grew enraged.
 The two brothers led troops to Chengdu to avenge Li Xiáng, forcing Zhao Xin to flee from the province.

 Li Te was now in control of Yizhou but with Jin forces led by Luo Shang heading his way, he decided to establish friendly relationships.
 Li Liu was tasked in sending oxen and wine to Luo Shang at Mianzhu, which were accepted.
 For his efforts in putting down Zhao Xin, Li Liu was made General Who Exerts Valor.